kurtosis-tech/kurtosis/docs/docs/guides/running-docker-compose.md

 26dceba15800   redis   <none>                             RUNNING
 ```

 Congrats!
 You now have your Docker Compose setup running in Kurtosis.
-Now, run `kurtosis web` to view your environment in Kurtosis' GUI!
+Run `kurtosis web` to view your environment in Kurtosis' GUI.
+Additionally, you can configure the Kurtosis engine to run over Kubernetes and run the same command to get your Docker Compose setup running in a K8s cluster.
+Check out this [guide](./running-in-k8s.md) on how to se tup Kurtosis over K8s!

 ![compose env](../../static/img/guides/compose-env.jpg)